Pregnancy After Miscarriage: Tips & More

-How Long Should You Delay Getting Pregnant After a Miscarriage?
+How Soon Can You Get Pregnant After a Miscarriage?

 Is It Necessary to Wait for 3 Months to Get Pregnant Again After a Miscarriage?

 If your gynaecologist has not suggested that you wait for three months, then it is perfectly alright to start preparing for the next pregnancy.
-It is, however, recommended, only if you are emotionally prepared for an early pregnancy because that will also be an emotional and physical roller coaster ride and you need to be prepared for it both emotionally and physically.
+WHO, on the other hand, recommends a minimum of 6 months, but there is no concrete rule or evidence to support the recommendations (2).
+It is, however, recommended only if you are emotionally prepared for an early pregnancy because that will also be an emotional and physical roller coaster ride, and you need to be prepared for it both emotionally and physically.

 Also, if your pregnancy loss has occurred after 20 weeks of pregnancy, then there may be a paucity of important vitamins like folate in your body.
 In that case, getting pregnant immediately after miscarriage may not be a good idea either for you or for the baby.
 If you feel that your health is fragile, consult your gynaecologist and follow the instructions to the T.